The Science of Ancient Egypt

 Students will also examine the animals of ancient Egypt, including mammals, birds, and reptiles, as well as insects such as the sacred scarab beetle.
 As they learn about the simple tools and machines used in ancient Egypt, they will appreciate the unsolved mysteries of the pyramids and the amazing construction of the Great Pyramid itself.

 Finally, the course will cover the astronomy of ancient Egypt, blending ancient beliefs with modern knowledge of the constellation Orion and the Star of Isis (Sirius).
 The course will culminate in the study of mummies, during which students will make their own mummies as they examine the science of osmosis and decomposition.
-Along the way, they will participate in interesting activities, and the live classes will include interesting demonstrations.
+Along the way, they will participate in interesting activities, and the class meetings will include interesting demonstrations.

 Student Support: The instructor is available via email.